DAWNCR0W/affine-mcp-server/README.md

 - Tools: 30+ tools plus WebSocket-based document editing
 - Status: Production Ready (v1.2.1)

-> New in v1.2.1: Email/Password login no longer blocks MCP startup.
-The server connects over stdio immediately and performs login asynchronously by default.
-Use `AFFINE_LOGIN_AT_START=sync` to restore the previous blocking behavior.
+> New in v1.2.2: Fixed CLI binary to always run via Node (no shell mis-execution).
+Startup remains non-blocking for email/password login by default; set `AFFINE_LOGIN_AT_START=sync` to block at startup.

 ## Features